FraN-onLine/FraN-onLine/README.md

 at the 29th day you get to see how many people stayed with you in the end..
 it's time to reflect on the life you lived

-- **SYNAP (Shut your nitch ass pup /j)** - Rogue like dungeon crawler beatemup, one of my games that wont have a proper narrative but is focused on the game itself
+- **SYNAP** - Rogue like dungeon crawler beatemup, one of my games that wont have a proper narrative but is focused on the game itself

 [Short Term]